garrettbates/garrettdbates.com/_posts/2024-08-06-anything-but-option-b.md

 A common knee-jerk reaction is to immediately move the conversation forward focusing on other pros/cons.
 I would consider this a bad move.
 It often results in people talking past each other and the conversation goes in circles.

-### Correct path: Speak,write,summarize their input
+### Correct path: Speak, write, summarize their input
 ![Not Listening](/assets/anything-but-option-b/speak-write-summarize.svg){: height="300px"}

-I've found the best path forward is to literally write down what they've said, verbally speak it back to them, and give my own spin on the summary of their feedback.
-Not only does this make them feel heard, but you'll be shocked at just how often you actually didn't understand what they've said!
+I've found the best path forward is to write down what they've said, verbally speak it back to them, and give my spin on the summary of their feedback.
+Not only does this make them feel heard, but you'll be shocked at just how often you didn't understand what they said!

 ## Step 2: Switch focus to their preferred option